jtod/Sigma16/app/doc/src/userguide.md

 button row.
 These move the boundary between the two areas left or right.
 If you reisze the window, the relative sizes of the working area and the user guide will remain the same.

-### R running a simple program

-*Topics:* steps for running a program, registers, constants and addition

-## Tutorial: Run an example program

 A good way to get started is to go through the entire process of entering a simple program, assembling it, and running it.
 This